emathian/NextFlowClassesINSA/ReadMe.md

 ___
 <span style='color:#0000b3'>**Question 7:**</span>  Create a Nextflow script to quantify the sets of paired reads using Salmon:
 - Write a new process in the previous script;
-- The output from the indexing process must be convert into a parameter;
+- The output from the indexing process must be converted into a parameter;
-- Create a directive specifying the number of cpus to use;
+- Create a directive specifying the number of CPUs to use;
 - The output files should be in a directory named `Alignments`

 **Expected outputs:**